 MOD

-z) Until 1 January 2019, these channels may be used for possible testing of future AIS applications without causing harmful interference to, or claiming protection from, existing applications and stations operating in the fixed and mobile services.

-From 1 January 2019, these channels are each split into two simplex channels.
+z) These channels are each split into two simplex channels.
 The channels 2027 and 2028 designated as ASM 1 and ASM 2 are used for application specific messages (ASM) as described in the most recent version of Recommendation ITU-R M.2092.
-(WRC-15)
+(WRC-19)

 NOC